 Floor Plan & Home Measurement Services

-Having worked in the appraisal industry since 1998, I often see differences between the gross living area that the county has on record and what an appraiser has measured for a home.
-While most of the time the gross living area is relatively similar, there have been many times that significant differences are noted.
+Having worked in the appraisal industry since 1998, we often see differences between the gross living area that the county has on record and what an appraiser has measured for a home.
+While most of the time the gross living area is relatively similar for single story homes, there have been many times that significant differences are noted.

 The most noted differences include: